-A reader on my website wrote, "I was wondering are you saying Pentecostal churches are cults ? thank you."
+A reader wrote, "I was wondering are you saying Pentecostal churches are cults ? thank you."

 Gerald, Nashville, Ill.

-The following question was put to me in the guest book section of my website.
-He did not specify what article he had read that raised this question, but if I were to guess, it would be my article on, "Tongues."
+The following question was asked.
+He did not specify the article he had read that raised this question; but if I were to guess, it would be my article on, "Tongues."